Federal Direct Loans

 If the cancellation results in a balance due on your student account, payment will be required immediately.

-**STUDENTS MUST BE ENROLLED IN AT LEAST 6 CREDIT HOURS IN ORDER TO RECEIVE LOANS**
+**STUDENTS MUST BE ENROLLED FOR AT LEAST 6 CREDIT HOURS TO RECEIVE LOANS**